joesuf4/home/README.md

 I have python, emacs, mingw+git, and Docker Desktop locally installed in Windows itself.
 No Windows IDE/compiler whatsoever.
 All of my emacs-related LSP daemons run via Ubuntu-based custom software builds through *.bat shims in ~winhome/bin.

 I have no emacs install on Ubuntu; or any X11 client/server support for that matter.
-I want professional graphics/font engines, and insist on paying Microsoft (or Apple, once up on time) for the privilege.
+I want modern, DRM/4K+HDR enabled secure, professional graphics/font engines that are *promised* work with modern hardware, backed up by a support contract, and insist on paying, or having my employer pay, Microsoft (or Apple, once up on time) for the privilege.
 X11 ain't that.
+Not even close.

 I keep ~winhome under this git repo, as well as Ubuntu's ~ dir.
 I have .zshrc aliases to make synchronization via git push/pull trivial.
 I rely on